kalyaannnn/NLPReference/README.md

 # NLPReference
-All the concepts of NLP in one repository
+All the concepts of NLP in a single repository for future references.